 Vascular specialist services provides a range of treatments for vascular conditions

-Vascular services within Mid Yorks are provided by Vascular consultants who are part of the larger Leeds Vascular Institute and the West Yorkshire Vascular Service.
-They are supported by a Vascular Nurse Consultant who is based within Mid Yorks and a number of Vascular Nurse Specialist nurses.
+Vascular services within Mid Yorkshire are provided by Vascular consultants who are part of the larger Leeds Vascular Institute and the West Yorkshire Vascular Service.
+They are supported by a Vascular Nurse Consultant who is based within Mid Yorkshire and a number of Vascular Nurse Specialist nurses.
 The locally based nurse team assist with the running of the department, offering experience in management of the vascular patient, follow-up and rehabilitation, which contributes to a holistic approach in treatment of vascular conditions.

-The vascular surgery team works in close co-operation with the interventional radiology department in the provision of vascular and endovascular treatments for the population of The Mid Yorkshire Hospitals NHS Trust.
+The vascular surgery team works in close co-operation with the interventional radiology department in the provision of vascular and endovascular treatments for the population of The Mid Yorkshire Teaching NHS Trust.

 The team works as part of a multi-disciplinary team and works closely with other specialist services including:

 - Clinical genetics

 - The renal team

 - Selected interventional radiology as a day case or overnight stay at Pinderfields Hospital.

 - Day case surgery within Dewsbury and Pinderfields

 - Outpatient clinic at all three hospital sites